University of Warsaw Library: BuwLOG – the library's blog

 In the years 1996–2013, over 200 issues of the "BUW Bulletin" - a periodical describing important moments in the life of the library were published.
 Until November 2010 the Bulletin was issued in paper and electronic form.
 Since December 2010 the Bulletin is issued only in electronic form.
 Since March 2014, librarians describe the library's reality, discuss and share their professional experience, and publish their own works at BuwLOG.

 BUW for owls

 BUW for owls (pol.
-BUW dla sów) is a special event taking place at the University of Warsaw Library.
-During the exam sessions the library stays open until 5 am so the students can come to study during the night hours.
-For the first time, BUW for owls took place before the winter session in 2010.
-The library remained open until morning for two weeks, except for the weekends.
-The event was enthusiastically received by the students and takes place regularly: twice a year before the winter and summer examination sessions.
+BUW dla sów) was an event at the University of Warsaw Library.
+For the two weeks preceding and during examination the library stayed open for students until 5 in the morning.
+BUW for owls was introduced before the winter session in 2010.
+The library remained open until morning for two weeks, except on weekends.
+The event was enthusiastically received by the students and then started taking place regularly: twice a year before the winter and summer examination sessions.
+The idea became popular with attendance reaching 370 students a night.

+In 2023 BUW for Owls was recognized by the IFLA PressReader International Marketing Award for the strategic, innovative and successful approach to library marketing.

+Starting October 2023 the library is open around-the-clock all week long except some holidays.